This page was last updated on – 18th May 2023

 What information do we collect?

-When you visit our website we collect this information in a way which does not identify anyone.
-We only record data such as the type of web browser and operating system you are using, the pages you visit, and the date and time of your visit.
-We cannot identify you personally from this information and we will not associate any data gathered from this site with any other personally identifying information from any source.
-We do not attempt to collect any personal data about you through this web site unless you provide it to us voluntarily; for example, by sending us an email.
+In order to improve our services, we use Google Analytics to track visitors to the site.
+The information we collect using this service includes what pages are visited, which country and region the user is visiting from, and how long a visitor spends on the website.
+The information also tells us what web browser the user is using, what kind of device (desktop or mobile), the date and time of your visit.
+We cannot identify you personally from this information, and we will not associate any data gathered from this site with any other personally identifying information from any source.
+We do not attempt to collect any personal data about you through this web site unless you provide it to us voluntarily; for example, by sending us an email, or by one of the methods below.
 We do not collect or store IP addresses.

 The Data Protection Act

 Under the Data Protection Act, we have a legal duty to protect any information we collect from you.
 We use encryption software to safeguard your data, and keep strict security standards to prevent any unauthorised access to it.

 Under new EU legislation, we are obliged to tell you how we use personal data on visitors to the website.
 We do not store any personal data of any visitors to the website.
 We do however collect and process personal data that is provided to us via a contact or subscription form.

 - Analytical Cookies – We use Google Analytics to track user behaviour in order to assist us in making improvements to the website and the services we offer.
 If these cookies are disabled in your browser, then your session will not be effected and you can continue to use the website normally.

 - Session / Essential Cookies – These cookies are required in order for the website to perform certain functions, including the ability to logon to the website.
 If these cookies are disabled in your browser, then certain functionality of the website may not perform as intended.